-Creates a java.sql.PreparedStatement using the value of the String, accessible in ij by the Identifier given to it.
-If a prepared statement with that name already exists in ij, an error will be returned and the previous prepared statement will remain.
+The Prepare command creates a java.sql.PreparedStatement using the value of the specified String, accessible in ij by the Identifier given to it.

+If a prepared statement with that name already exists in ij, an error will be returned, and the previous prepared statement will remain.
 Use the Remove command to remove the previous statement first.
 If there are any errors in preparing the statement, no prepared statement is created.